Babylon Health: Investigation by Alberta's Privacy Commissioner

 In April 2020, Alberta's privacy commissioner launched two investigations into Babylon, by Telus Health, over non-compliance and medical privacy concerns.
 The reports found that the province's health information privacy laws when ignored when the Telus Babylon App was launched commenting; "I think what we have here is an example of an app that was developed in another jurisdiction and was dropped into Alberta without due regard for Alberta's legislation".

 Sales of COVID-19 antibody tests

-In May 2020, Babylon Health marketed a non-MHRA approved COVID-19 antibody home testing kit that used capillary blood (finger-prick).
-Abbott which developed the antibody test to work on venous samples released a statement to advice that the test should not be conducted with finger prick samples.
+In May 2020, Babylon Health marketed a non-MHRA-approved COVID-19 antibody home testing kit that used capillary blood (finger-prick).
+Abbott which developed the antibody test to work on venous samples released a statement to advise that the test should not be conducted with finger prick samples.
 The Medicines and Health Products Regulatory Agency (MHRA) asked all providers of COVID-19 antibody testing services using capillary blood collected by a finger-prick to stop providing these services and advised the public to ignore any result they get from the private kits.